pbearne/performance/plugins/image-prioritizer/readme.txt

 5. Reducing the size of the `poster` image of a `VIDEO` from full size to the size appropriate for the maximum width of the video (on desktop).
 6. Lazy-loading `VIDEO` tags by setting the appropriate attributes based on whether they appear in the initial viewport.
 If a `VIDEO` is the LCP element, it gets `preload=auto`; if it is in an initial viewport, the `preload=metadata` default is left; if it is not in an initial viewport, it gets `preload=none`.
 Lazy-loaded videos also get initial `preload`, `autoplay`, and `poster` attributes restored when the `VIDEO` is going to enter the viewport.

 This plugin requires the [Optimization Detective](https://wordpress.org/plugins/optimization-detective/) as a dependency.
 Please refer to that plugin for additional background on how this plugin works as well as additional developer options.
-Information about images and videos displayed on a given visit are stored in URL metrics grouped by the following viewport widths according to WordPress’s common responsive breakpoints:
+Information about images and videos displayed on a given visit are stored in URL Metrics grouped by the following viewport widths according to WordPress’s common responsive breakpoints:

 Mobile: 0-480px
 Phablet: 481-600px